 1942 Pollock exhibits The Flame at the Metropolitan Museum of Art.

 1943 Pollock received his first solo show at Peggy Guggenheim’s Art of This Century Gallery.

 1945 Pollock agrees to move from New York City to Long Island and marries Lee Krasner.

 1947 Many of Pollock’s well-known dripped paintings are created after this time, including Full Fathom Five, Lavender Mist, and Autumn Rhythm.

 1948 Betty Parson’s Gallery hosts a Pollock show.
 Pollock exhibits Mural at the Museum of Modern Art.

 1949 Life magazine asks, “Is he the greatest living painter in the United States?”

 1950 The Museum of Modern Art acquires Number1 A, painted in 1948.

-1950 Photographer Hans Namuth takes more than 200 photos of Pollock and films him painting.
+1950 Photographer Hans Namuth takes more than 200 photos of Pollock and filmed him painting.

 1951 Life magazine publishes the “Irascible Eighteen” article.